mymth/vanillajs-datepicker/docs/options.md

 Whether to allow one side of the date-range to be blank.

 > When this option is `false`, if the user selects a date on one side while the other side is blank, the date range picker complements the blank side with the same date as the selected side.
-> Similally, if the user clears one side of the date-range, the date range picker also clears the other side automatically.
+> Similarly, if the user clears one side of the date-range, the date range picker also clears the other side automatically.

-#### input
+#### inputs
 - Type: `Element[]`
-- Default: `input` elemets inside the associated block element
+- Default: `input` elements inside the associated block element

 Input fields to attach start- and end-date pickers.
 Must contain 2 items.